tumrod/bisque-lungMap/README.md

 # bisque-lungMap
-bisque-lungMap repository has 2 parts to it:
+##### bisque-lungMap repository has 2 parts to it:
 - Bio-Image Semantic Query User Environment aka [Bisque](http://bioimage.ucsb.edu/bisque), a tool we used to store the lung images and their tags/annotations.
 - [lungMAP](http://lungmap.net/) is an on-going comprehensive lung development web-based atlas project.
 This repository is a part of data and metadata management process to create a molecular atlas of the mammalian lung.

 We are using [Bisque's](bisque.iplantcollaborative.org) iPlantcollaborative version, instead of the original [Bisque](http://bioimage.ucsb.edu/bisque) from ucsb because we would like to utilize other platforms and tools from [iPlantCollaborative](iplantcollaborative.org) as well as Bisque.
 In addition, we utilize [TACC's](tacc.utexas.edu) technology to facilitate with large dataset we have.

+## Why are we using it?
+Bisque's web application works greats for small dataset (like 100-300 images).
+However, it can take awhile to add annotations/tags to each image by hand.
+In addition, storing the metadata in a spreadsheet can be helpful.

+### Features:
+- bq_annotation.py: import annotations/tags from a spreadsheet (tab-delimited txt file) to the images
+- bq_tags.py: export annotations/tags into a spreadsheet format
+- bq_dataset.py: create a dataset from images' name list
+- bq_query.py: get a list of requested returned value (filename, uri,etc) of the images/dataset query by tags

 ## Getting started
-### Requirements:
+#### Requirements:
 - python 2.7
 - virtualenv
 - pip